vish0409/walmart-laptops-etl/README.md

 The Axesso - Walmart Data Service provides real time data listed on the **Walmart** website.
 This includes search results, product information, deals, prices, ratings, reviews and more.
 For this project, the search results for "Laptops" are extracted from the first 5 pages to determine different measures and dimensions.

 ## Project Goals &  Outline:
-The goal of this project is to see what Laptops from Walmart are popular and in demand with regards to their brand, price, reviews and savings.
-Running this pipeline frequently will let us know any real-time shifts in customer preferences and pricing.
+The goal of this project is to see what Laptops from Walmart are popular and in demand with regards to their **brand, price, ratings and savings**.Running this pipeline frequently will let us know any real-time shifts in customer preferences.
 The methods taken to process and analyze the data will be detailed in three steps : Extract, Transform, Load.